Using LDT

 -

 CipherTrust Transparent Encryption - Live Data Transformation is a separately-licensed feature of CTE.
 Before you can use it, you have to install the license to activate it.
-CTE-LDT is licensed for a specific number of hosts.
+LDT is licensed for a specific number of hosts.

 For details about licensing, see the CipherTrust Manager documentation.